-Early adopters of blockchain tech have been discovering a new age of personal finance.
+Early adopters of blockchain tech have been discovering a new age of personal finance and financial security.
 As cryptocurrencies become more common, we’ll see even more people moving over to blockchain-based financial applications.
-Some of these apps have the potential to completely revolutionize how we see personal finance, and how we even think of money.
-From savings and investments accounts to loans and the kinds of currencies we use, personal finance will never be the same.
+Some of these apps have the potential to completely revolutionize how we even think about money.
+From savings and investments accounts to loans and day to day currencies, personal finance will never be the same.

-Huge financial companies like JP Morgan and Fidelity are now entrenched in blockchain tech, but that’s not what we’re talking about today.
+Legacy financial companies like JP Morgan and tech giants are now entrenched in blockchain tech, as we’ve seen with the development of the JPM Coin and the IBM blockchain system for enterprises.
+But that’s not what we’re talking about today.
 Instead, we want to look at the other end of banking and personal finance.
 What it’s like to be on the consumer side of crypto.
 This article is about how people in general are affected by the crypto way of money, and how it relates to their day-to-day finances and investment outlook.

 The benefits of blockchain tech in relation to personal finance are becoming clearer every day.
-Some of these benefits completely upend our basic understandings of money.
-Let’s take a look at some of these benefits before delving into up and coming personal finance projects emerging throughout the crypto world.
+At the same time, some of these benefits completely upend our basic understandings of money.
+Let’s take a look at some of these benefits before delving into several up and coming personal finance projects emerging throughout the crypto world.

 You can have your own currency

 Thanks to blockchain tech, people can fairly easily create their own currency.
 While it may not be the next bitcoin and it may not ever have much value, it’s still doable by most people, and from any location in the world.
-There are multiple platforms like Ethereum and WAVES where you can build your own token on top of their blockchain.
+There are multiple platforms, such as like Ethereum and WAVES, where you can build your own token on top of their blockchain.

-Obviously, there’s a lot to making sure your cryptocurrency has liquidity, security, a good use case and developers supporting your project.
+Obviously, there’s a lot to making sure your cryptocurrency has liquidity, security, a good use case, and dedicated developers supporting your project.
 But the mere availability of currency creation platforms is a broad step in disrupting how we view personal finance.

 Anyone can trade cryptocurrencies

 This might seem obvious.
 Maybe you’ve been knee deep into crypto for years.
 But think about it.
-If someone told you a decade ago that you’d be trading cryptos on exchanges today, would you believe them?
-Many crypto traders have never traded a stock, yet we now have multitudes of eager new traders in crypto.
+If someone told you a decade ago that you’d be trading cryptocurrencies on exchanges today, would you believe them?
+Many cryptocurrency enthusiasts have never traded a stock in their life.
+Yet, we now have multitudes of eager new traders trying their hand at trading crypto.
 The leap we’ve made as a society because of blockchain tech is monumental.
 We’ve gone from a select few being able to trade stocks, to this cryptographic system that is open to all.

 Anyone can trade cryptocurrencies, all night long

 All day long, 24/7.
-Blockchains run on their own and are not dependant on legacy finance protocols and centralized servers.
+Blockchains run on their automatically according to complex algorithms.
+They are not dependent on legacy finance platforms, 3rd party payment providers, or centralized servers.
 They don’t care about timezones or holidays.
-Crypto markets are open all the time, thus adding to their accessibility.
+Crypto markets are open all the time on a global basis, thus adding to their accessibility.

 Cryptocurrencies are a new asset class